sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 This strategy supports the GC's transformation by simplifying and streamlining processes.
 It will help to make collaborative working methods the default for ESDC's work internally and with others.

-It is important to stress that the principles and the action plan relate to existing work processes.
+It is important to stress that the principles and the Action Plan relate to existing work processes.
 Open standards and OSS are already being used across the GC and in some parts of ESDC there is an established OSS-like culture.
 We simply need to do more and continuously improve.